Why Not All 2.99% Five-Year Fixed-Rate Offers Are Created Equal – Monday Morning Interest Rate Update (March 31, 2014)

 The other offers I have been highlighting allow you to pay up to 20% of your original balance each year and to increase your contractual payment by up to 20% as well.

 If you like prepayment flexibility, why not enjoy more of it, especially when you can pay the same interest rate or better?

 We’ve covered a fair amount of detail in this post.
 To make it easier to understand, here is a summary chart that compares the key mortgage features side by side:

 Five-year Government of Canada (GoC) bond yields fell by three basis points last week, closing at 1.71% on Friday.
 As discussed above, market five-year fixed rates are still available in the 2.99% to 2.84% range, and five-year fixed-rate pre-approvals can be had for rates as low as 3.09%.

 Five-year variable-rate mortgages are offered at rates as low as prime minus 0.65%, which works out to 2.35% using today’s prime rate of 3.00%.

-The Bottom Line: For the reasons outlined above, if you’re looking for the best combination of five-year fixed mortgage rates and features, it pays to look beyond BMO’s heavily advertised offering.David Larock is an independent full-time mortgage planner and industry insider.
+The Bottom Line: For the reasons outlined above, if you’re looking for the best combination of five-year fixed mortgage rates and features, it pays to look beyond BMO’s heavily advertised offering.David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.